Core Web Vitals for SEO: An Overview

 There are a great many things that go into designing a webpage that offers a good user experience.
 How fast the page loads and how easy it is to interact with the page are just a couple.
 And the list is constantly evolving.

-Core web vitals are a series of signals that help assess the usability of a webpage.
-These “vital signs” are page quality signals that contribute to a good user experience.
+Core web vitals are a series of signals that help assess a webpage’s usability.
+These “vital signs” are page-quality signals that contribute to a good user experience.
 And that’s good for SEO.

-- Largest contentful paint (LCP): LCP measures how fast the largest image or text block renders on the webpage.
+• Largest contentful paint (LCP): LCP measures how fast the webpage’s largest image or text block renders.
 And Google recommends that it happen within the first 2.5 seconds.

 Each of these core web vitals has specific thresholds that your webpages must meet at least 75% of the time, which I’ll go into in more detail in future articles.
 Doing so can earn your webpage a slight ranking boost.